stochastic-sisyphus/feature-selection-optuna-remix/Research-Paper.md

 # Expanding Optuna’s Optimization Principles: Advanced Feature Engineering and Selection Strategies

 ## Abstract
 Feature engineering is a cornerstone of effective machine learning pipelines, yet its manual nature often hampers scalability and efficiency.
 This research explores the integration of Optuna’s optimization principles into feature selection frameworks by combining traditional methods—such as Principal Component Analysis (PCA) and LASSO—with modern hyperparameter optimization techniques.
 By introducing dynamic search spaces, probabilistic sampling, and intelligent pruning, we demonstrate how automated feature selection can outperform traditional methods in both performance and efficiency.
 We also propose an interaction-aware feature importance calculation that considers mutual information with the target variable and inter-feature correlations using Spearman correlation.
-Our empirical evaluations on the Iris and Adult datasets from the UCI repository indicate that Optuna-based feature selection can significantly reduce computational time while maintaining high accuracy, as measured by mutual information scoring.
-The paper includes a complete, reproducible Python implementation with a comprehensive visualization suite for comparing method performance, runtime analysis, feature importance distribution, and feature interactions, facilitating adoption across diverse domains.
+Our empirical evaluations on the Iris and Adult datasets from the UCI repository indicate that Optuna-based feature selection can significantly reduce computational time while maintaining high accuracy (as measured by mutual information scoring).
+We include real experimental results, a broader literature review of state-of-the-art feature selection methods, and statistical significance tests to confirm the robustness of our findings.
+The paper also references a public GitHub repository containing a complete, reproducible Python implementation with a comprehensive visualization suite for comparing method performance, runtime analysis, feature importance distribution, and feature interactions, thus facilitating adoption across diverse domains.

 ---